-Patriotic 3rd grader gives Pine Island Elementary School new American flag, bald eagle gives its approval
+Patriotic 3rd-grader gives Pine Island Elementary School new American flag, bald eagle gives its approval

 Related Content

-- Patriotic 3rd grader gives Pine Island Elementary School new American flag, bald eagle gives its approval
+- Patriotic 3rd-grader gives Pine Island Elementary School new American flag, bald eagle gives its approval

 - Pine Island veteran memorialized